raphamorim/raphamorim.github.com/_posts/2026-05-23-no-ai-is-not-making-software-worse-people-are.md

 layout: post
 title: "No, AI is not making software worse, people are"
 language: 'en'
 description: "AI is just a tool.
 The problem is much deeper, and it started long before AI ever entered the picture.
-We have been accepting bad quality software for years.
-Let's not be hypocrites about it."
+We have been accepting bad quality software for years."
 ---

 Every other day I see the same headline in a slightly different costume: "AI is making software worse."
 And every time, I think the same thing.
 No, it isn't.
 People are.
 AI is just the latest tool we've handed to people who were already comfortable shipping bad software.